Sable/lcpc16-analysis/benchmarks/capr/README.md

   (vectorized code)
 3. Matlab-plus:
   (two loops are replaced with with original code) %%% LJH since this is actually a bit faster than the original, this means that it really is the vectorized statements that are slowing things down.
+% LJH this shows that the slowdown is not due to the conversion to Tamer plus,  it is due to the replacement of the loops with vectors.
 4. Matlab-plus:
   (ii and jj are replaced with colons)